markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 Notice that this issue was also assigned and labeled to provide more details for the development team.

+### Create All the Issues!

-Here is a list of the issues we must create for our development team.
-Let's make the following five separate issues needed to complete version 2.0 of Run Buddy.
+Here is a list of the issues we must create for our development team in order to create Run Buddy version 2.0.
 For simplicity and speed, keep these simple.
-You can add detail and rich formatting features if you like.
+Okay&mdash;you can add detail and rich formatting features if you really want to!

 Create the following issues: